 Hot on the heels of the launch of Saucony’s Endorphin Pro, ASICS have jumped into the increasingly busy waters of the carbon-plated racing shoe market with their offering, the Metaracer.

 After an extended design and prototype program, the long-awaited and hotly-anticipated shoe is almost here.
-We’ll have to wait just a little bit longer, with the Metaracer expected to arrive on Run4It shelves mid-August.
+We’ll have to wait just a little bit longer, with the Metaracer expected to arrive on Run4It shelves mid-to-late August.

 Since summer 2019 ASICS-sponsored athletes have been training and racing in pre-launch versions of the shoe, among them Eilish McColgan who won last year’s Great South Run in a non-plated prototype of the shoe, wiping her illustrious mother’s name from the Scottish record books in the process!